cruelandunusual/PowerShell_Get-Size/README.md

 including variables storing a list of items, e.g. Get-Size $mylist

-The modifiable options are -SortProperty and -Descending/-Ascending.
+The modifiable options are -SortProperty and -Descending/-Ascending. -Descending and -Ascending are simple switches; -SortProperty expects either Name or Size.

-By default it sorts by Size in -Ascending order but you can specify -Descending.
+By default it sorts by Size in -Ascending order (so you can leave out the -Ascending switch) but you can specify -Descending.
 Also, you can sort by Name instead of Size, e.g. Get-Size -SortProperty Name -Descending